-In real-life recommender systems, one cannot directly calculate the ideal loss function, as most rating data are missing.
-To precisely formulate this missing mechanism, we utilize two other matrices.
-The first one corresponds to the \textit{propensity matrix} denoted as $\matP \in \mathcal{P}$, where $\mathcal{P}$ represents the space of probability distributions over $\D$.
-Each of its entry $\iP \in [0, 1]$ is the \textit{propensity score} of $(u, i)$, and it represents the probability of the feedback being observed.
-Next, let $\matO \in \{ 0, 1\}^{m \times n}$ be an \textit{observation matrix} in which each entry $\iO \in \{0, 1\}$ is a Bernoulli random variable with its expectation $\mathbb{E}[\iO]=\iP$.
-If $\iO = 1$, the rating of the pair is observed, otherwise unobserved.
-We will denote $\matO \sim \matP$ when the entries of $\matO$ are the realizations of Bernoulli distributions defined by entries of $\matP$.
-For simplicity and without loss of generality, we assume $M = \SUM \iO $ for all the observation matrices hereinafter.
+In real-life recommender systems, one cannot directly calculate the ideal loss function, as most rating data are missing in nature.
+To precisely formulate this missing mechanism, we introduce two additional matrices.
+The first one is the \textit{propensity matrix}, denoted as $\matP \in \mathcal{P}$, where $\mathcal{P}$ represents the space of probability distributions over $\D$.
+Each of its entries $\iP \in [0, 1]$ is the \textit{propensity score} of $(u, i)$, and it represents the probability of the rating feedback being observed.
+Next, let $\matO \in \{ 0, 1\}^{m \times n}$ be an \textit{observation matrix} where each entry $\iO \in \{0, 1\}$ is a Bernoulli random variable with its expectation $\mathbb{E}[\iO]=\iP$.
+If $\iO = 1$, the rating of the pair is observed, otherwise, it is unobserved.
+Finally, we use $\matO \sim \matP$ when the entries of $\matO$ are the realizations of Bernoulli distributions defined by the entries of $\matP$.
+For simplicity and without loss of generality, we assume that $M := \SUM \iO $ hereinafter.